Menu

 return {"classified_files": classified}

-The function returns a dictionary update.
-LangGraph merges it into the state automatically.
-Every file now has a type label.
+The function hands back a dict update.
+LangGraph folds it into the state behind the scenes.
+After this step, every file carries a type tag.

-This is where multimodal processing happens.
-We need three extraction methods — one for each document type.
+This is where the multimodal magic happens.
+We need three ways to read files — one for each type.

-PDF extraction uses PyMuPDF (fitz).
-It reads text from every page and labels them.
-This makes it easy to trace where a fact came from later.
+PDF reading uses PyMuPDF (fitz).
+It grabs text from every page and labels them.
+That makes it easy to trace where a fact came from later on.

 python